Luxury Resort Remains the Foremost Green Operator on Island of Palm Beach

 Magnet for wildlife.
 Native plants are the ideal lure for attracting and nourishing native wildlife.
 They serve as food source and shelter for birds and butterflies… bestowing leaves, flowers and fruit when needed by native species, and providing the nutrients on which native animals depend after hundreds of thousands of years.

-7. Reverse Osmosis Irrigation Water - In 2000, The Breakers completed construction of an on-site deep well and water facility, which converts undrinkable water from an unusable source into irrigation water for the resort property.
+7. Reverse Osmosis Irrigation Water - An on-site deep well and water facility, converts undrinkable water from an unusable source into irrigation water for the resort property.
 The well pumps water from 1,100 feet deep, a level where it possesses high salt content making it unsuitable for drinking or irrigation.
 A reverse osmosis system is utilized to convert the water into usable irrigation water.

 Approximately 95 million gallons of potable water are conserved per year by using this system for our irrigation needs.

-In September 2006, The Breakers was awarded Green Lodging certification by the Florida Department of Environmental Protection (DEP), the first hotel in Palm Beach County to receive this designation for its partnership in this voluntary state initiative.
+In September 2006, The Breakers was the first hotel in Palm Beach County to be awarded Green Lodging certification by the Florida Department of Environmental Protection (DEP), a voluntary state initiative.
 In August 2008, the resort became the first hotel in the southeast region to receive the second tier of this certification from the DEP for its improvement in three critical areas: electrical consumption, water usage and waste management.